Information on this topic:

 Third Debuts Monthly Newsletter for its Residents

 The Third Laguna Hills Mutual Board is now publishing a monthly e-mail newsletter to keep its residents informed about news and events in Third Mutual.
-The newsletter will be sent each month shortly following the regular Board meeting.
+The newsletter will be sent to email subscribers each month.
 Topics include: a message from the President of Third Mutual, Board information (including operating rule additions or changes), setting the record straight, and project updates and highlights.

 Residents of Third who would like to receive this free monthly e-mail newsletter may sign up by clicking “Sign up for Our Newsletter” on the top right corner of this page.
 To see the current edition, click Resident Links, Boards and Committees, Third Mutual, or click here.